alan-if/alan-goodies/Git-Settings-for-Alan.md

 [Git] has become the most widely used version control tool, and [GitHub] the most popular platform for open source Git repositories.
 The presence of Alan projects on GitHub is growing steadily, especially since the [Alan IF Development team] was instituted on GitHub in 2019 with the goal of creating a joint-effort in the creation, maintenance and revival of Alan projects.

-Git is an extraordinary tool when it comes to collaborative open source projects, and GitHub is an amazing service providing an extra layer of useful tools on top of Git repositories — Issues, Wikis, a powerful Dashboard, continuous integration services, automation via the [GitHub API], and even project websites via [GitHub Pages].
+Git is an extraordinary tool when it comes to collaborative open source projects, and GitHub is an amazing service providing an extra layer of useful tools on top of Git repositories — Issues, Discussions, a Wiki, a powerful Dashboard, continuous integration services, automation via the [GitHub API], and even project websites via [GitHub Pages].

 The Alan community can greatly benefit from publishing its resources and projects on GitHub — including Alan adventures, which can be developed and shared on GitHub too.